 Liu said he hoped the central bank’s bid to leave the money with a big swathe of small businesses could see the wealth trickle down to their frontline employees and thus boost their income and in turn their consumption.

-The PBoC’s latest push for banks to give part of their earnings back to their cash-strapped clients is seen as a response to widespread accusations against banks – in particular, state-owned lenders – that are perceived as cold profit machines amid the economic downturn caused by the coronavirus pandemic.
+The PBoC’s latest push for banks to give part of their earnings back to their cash-strapped clients is seen as a response to widespread accusations against banks – in particular, state-owned lenders – that are perceived as cold profit machines amid the Covid-induced economic downturn.

 The Chinese central bank previously admitted that lenders had made disproportionately large sums of money from numerous SMEs and other shoestring businesses that, as a whole, employed the most people in the nation’s jobs market.